Centre for Research in Biodetection Technologies (CRBT)

 Current biodetection R&D projects have a focus on the development of integrated systems incorporating autonomous airborne pathogen collect/detect systems, sample processing and handling, real-time analysis using DNA amplification and remote reporting, with a particular emphasis on early detection of biowarfare agents for the protection of military and civilian populations.

-Dr Daniel McCluskey is Associate Dean (Enterprise), Director of the Centre for Research in Biodetection Technologies and Head of the Microfluidics & Microengineering Research Group in the School of Engineering & Technology, University of Hertfordshire.
+Associate Professor Ian Johnston is Director of the Centre for Research in Biodetection Technologies and Head of the Microfluidics & Microengineering Research Group in the School of Physics, Engineering and Computer Science at the University of Hertfordshire.

-He leads on research, commercial and enterprise activities taking an active role in applied research, client engagement, Knowledge Transfer and Business Development.
-Daniel has a track record in successful, multidisciplinary research and contract collaborations between Industry, Academics and Research staff across the Engineering & Technology spectrum.
-He graduated with a BEng Aerospace Engineering in 2003 from the University of Hertfordshire before gaining his PhD from Coventry University in 2009.
-He joined the Microfluidics & Microengineering Research Group in 2009 with his subsequent work focussing on the rapid development of turn-key, fluid dynamics based, integrated biodetection systems.
+He leads on research, commercial and enterprise activities taking an active role in applied research, collaborative research and client engagement.
+Ian has a track record in successful, multidisciplinary research and contract collaborations between Industry, Academics and Research staff across the Engineering, Applied Physical Sciences and Technology spectrum.
+He graduated with a BSc in Physics from Leeds University before gaining his PhD from the University of Hertfordshire in 2001.
+He was a founding member of the Microfluidics & Microengineering Research Group and his subsequent work focusses on the rapid development of turn-key, fluid dynamics based, integrated biodetection systems.

 The Centre conducts a spectrum of research from curiosity driven to applied R&D, the latter typically aiming to raise the Technology Readiness Level of biodetection research concepts and prototypes from TRL1/2/3 to TRL5/6.
-Clients include the UK MoD and the Defence Science & Technology Laboratory (Porton Down), with collaborators on Industry and Research Council funded projects including Optisense Ltd., Fera Science Ltd and Bayer CropScience.
+Clients include the UK MoD and the Defence Science & Technology Laboratory (Porton Down), with collaborators on Industry and Research Council funded projects including Optisense Ltd., Fera Science Ltd and Bayer CropScience, Phytoform Labs.

 Centre DirectorView profile

-For more information about our work in Biodetection Technologies, please contact Dr Daniel McCluskey, CRBT Centre Director.
+For more information about our work in Biodetection Technologies, please contact Assoc.
+Prof. Ian Johnston, CRBT Centre Director.